PlantEcoGenomicsLab/S.tombeanensis-genome/README.md

 Assembly metrics were recalculated with [`assemblathon_removed_organelles.sh`](Organelle%20Assembly/assemblathon_removed_organelles.sh) to confirm consistency.
 These steps ensured that the filtered genome remained high-quality and suitable for downstream analyses.

 ## Purge Haplotigs
-To reduce haplotig contamination in the genome assembly, we used [`purge_haplotigs.sh`](Purge%20Haplotigs/purge_haplotigs.sh), a tool designed to identify and remove haplotigs based on read depth and heterozygosity.
-The tool classifies contigs into primary and redundant haplotigs, which are then purged to improve assembly quality.
+To remove redundant sequences and resolve heterozygous regions, we used [`purge_haplotigs.sh`](Purge%20Haplotigs/purge_haplotigs.sh) This tool identifies and eliminates haplotigs (contigs representing alternative haplotypes) based on read depth and sequence similarity.
+The result is a refined assembly containing only the primary haplotype, suitable for downstream analyses such as annotation.

 ## Final Validation
 To evaluate the final assembly, we used [`busco_curated.sh`](Final%20Validation/busco_curated.sh) to assess genome completeness, [`assemblathon_curated.sh`](Final%20Validation/assemblathon_curated.sh) to calculate various assembly quality metrics and [`merqury.sh`](Final%20Validation/merqury.sh) to evaluate the accuracy of the assembly by comparing it to the expected k-mer distribution.